sudsk/tradesage-mvp/README.md

 ---

-**🎉 Your TradeSage AI system is now ready for both local development and cloud production!**
+**🎉 Your TradeSage AI system is now ready for both local development and cloud deployment!**

 For support, check the troubleshooting section or refer to the Google Cloud documentation links above.